 Conditions that may benefit from Physiotherapy include:

 All our staff our Chartered Physiotherapists and members of the Health Care Professions Council (HCPC).
 These bodies ensure that a Physiotherapist has undergone the necessary training and continued professional development to allow them to practice within Private Practice.

 Pilates is a form of exercise and body conditioning devised by German born Joseph Pilates in the early 20th century.
 It focuses on breathing, alignment, core strength and flexibility.

 Clinical Pilates uses modified versions of Pilates’ original mat work exercises, making them appropriate for people recovering from injury or those working around specific conditions.

 At Hadleigh Physiotherapy we offer 1:1, 2:1 sessions or small classes (max 5 clients).
-All our sessions are delivered by a Chartered Physiotherapist with a special interest in rehabilitation and Pilates.
+Our sessions are delivered by Chartered Physiotherapists and Sports Massage Therapists with a special interest in rehabilitation and Pilates.

 The exercises taught have a beginner, intermediate & advanced level so that clients can be guided to work to their own individual pace and ability.
 All exercises are performed in a very precise and fluid manner.
 This slow and controlled approach brings long term results for all.